-Download this informative white paper to learn more.
+Download our white paper to learn more.

 The Cost of Product Recalls

 In spite of this, recalls remain a growing problem in the food industry.
-This is part of the reason why so many food manufacturers are becoming more interested in moving beyond mere regulatory compliance and into something more comprehensive when it comes to recall prevention.
+This is part of the reason why so many food manufacturers are becoming more interested in moving beyond regulatory compliance and into something more comprehensive when it comes to recall prevention.